SequAna-Ukon/VTK_CF/README.md

 > **Exercise**: Install fastp and run it on each of the samples.
 Set the quality threshold to 20.
 Think about where the outputs from running fastp will go.

-## part 6: Nextflow!
-Let's be honest, running fastp once on each of the samples is super annoying.
-I guess we could generate a bash script to do it for us, but that would be pretty complicated and it would likely run in parallel, and we'd still have to manually take care of the directory structures for the results, and keep track of which versions of the software we used etc. etc. etc. And this was just for one bioinformatic tool!
-A typical pipeline may have upwards of 10 tools used in sequence, with the outputs combined in certain ways.

-What if I told you there was a better way?!

-There is!
-It's called [Nextflow](https://www.nextflow.io/docs/latest/getstarted.html).

-> **Exercise**: With Ben's help, write a Nextflow script that will do what we've just done.
-What do you think?
-If you were to continue with bioinformatics, would you invest the time to learn Nextflow.
-What are some of the other benefits of working with Nextflow?

 ## Part 7: Getting files in and out of the server
 Obviously, there will be many occasions where you want to either load files on to the server, or take files off of their server.